beubax/join-the-siege/README.md

 # Heron AI File Classifier
 [![Tests](https://github.com/beubax/join-the-siege/actions/workflows/test.yml/badge.svg)](https://github.com/beubax/join-the-siege/tests)

-This project provides a robust and extensible system for classifying documents into predefined industry categories based on their text content.
-It is designed for scalability, adaptability to new document types and industries, and efficient processing of large document volumes.
+This project provides a system for classifying documents into predefined industry categories based on their text content.
 I roughly spent ~6 hours on this challenge today (May 19th, 2025).

 ## Core Features

 *   **Intelligent Document Understanding**: Accurately classifies documents based on their actual text content, not just filenames.
 *   **Hybrid ML Approach for Optimal Performance**:
     *   Employs a swift, lightweight primary model for rapid, everyday classifications.
     *   When faced with ambiguity, it intelligently escalates to a more powerful on-device transformer model.
-This boosts accuracy considerably (e.g., from ~61% to ~79%) while keeping all document data private.
+This boosts accuracy considerably while keeping all document data private.
-*   **Automated Training Data Generation**: Utilizes (simulated) LLM capabilities to automatically create synthetic documents, essential for initially training the model and for seamlessly integrating new industry categories.
+*   **Automated Training Data Generation**: Utilizes LLM capabilities to automatically create synthetic documents, essential for cold starts and for integrating new industry categories.
 *   **Continuous Improvement via Feedback Loop**: The system is designed to learn and adapt.
-User corrections on classifications are captured and used to incrementally refine the ML model (`partial_fit`), making it smarter over time without requiring costly complete retraining.
+User corrections on classifications are captured and used to incrementally refine the ML model (via `partial_fit`), making it smarter over time without requiring costly complete retraining.
 *   **Efficient Background Processing**: Leverages Celery and Redis to handle demanding tasks like file analysis, ML inference, and model updates asynchronously, ensuring the API remains responsive and the system can scale.
-*   **Data-Driven Model Evolution**: Persistently stores extracted text and classification results (SQLite), providing a rich dataset for ongoing model improvement and learning from historical patterns.
+*   **Data-Driven Model Evolution**: Persistently stores job statuses, extracted text and results (in SQLite), providing a rich dataset for ongoing model improvement and learning from historical patterns.
 *   **Flexible and Extensible Architecture**: Features a modular design and allows for easy substitution of core components (like the primary ML model), facilitating customization and future development.
 *   **Simplified Deployment with Docker**: Includes `Dockerfile` and `docker-compose.yml` for straightforward, consistent setup across various environments.
 *   **Reliability Assured by Testing**: Core functionalities are validated through `pytest` unit tests, providing a dependable foundation.
+Tests run automatically via github actions when pushed to the main branch.

 ## How to Use